 San Antonio, TX Solar Savings Calculator

-Although the top producer of wind energy, San Antonio is known for being a sunshine state.
+Although the top producer of wind energy, San Antonio is known for being in a sunshine state.
 In fact, San Antonio panels at an average tilt at latitude (ATaL) receive an average of 5.21 kWh/m2/day.

 Whether solar is a good option for you, however, is dependent on a variety of factors.
 Solar calculators will give you a better idea of what is possible.